dell/csm/docs/CONTRIBUTING.md

 You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the CSM documentation and codebase.
+* Contribute to the documentation and codebase.
 * Report and triage bugs.
-* Feature requests
+* Create feature requests
+* Fix bugs and implement features
 * Write technical documentation and blog posts, for users and contributors.
 * Help others by answering questions about this project.

 ## Submitting issues

-All issues related to CSM, regardless of the service/repository the issue belongs to (see table above), should be submitted [here](https://github.com/dell/csm/issues).
+All issues related to CSM, regardless of the repository the issue belongs to, should be submitted [here](https://github.com/dell/csm/issues).
 Issues will be triaged and labels will be used to indicate the type of issue.
 This section outlines the types of issues that can be submitted.

 ### Report bugs